jazozaya/great-gatsby/src/markdown/advanced/curingConductiveInk.md

 If you have access to an enclosed curing oven, then you are welcome to cure your boards with it.
 Just set the oven to the above time and temperatures.

-One benefit of using an external oven is that it allows faster printing since you do not need to wait for the V-One to cool down after each print.

-### High temperature substrates

-_Disclaimer: Voltera has not tried reproducing these results.
-The following is anecdotal._

-If you are working with high temperature ceramics and you have access to an external oven, it may be worthwhile to try curing our standard conductive ink at higher temperatures.
-Perhaps 300°C-450°C (572°F - 842°F) for 20-30 minutes.
-A couple of our users have reported _significant_ increases to conductivity and solderability.
+Using an external oven means you can start using your V-One again as soon as the print is finished.

 <div class="important info">
 <p><strong>Important</strong>: Do not bake FR4 or FR1 at higher than 240°C (464°F).
-The materials will not survive.</p>
+They will catch fire and emit toxic fumes.</p>
 </div>

 ## Curing flexible conductive ink